 Vocations Panel Discussion

-On February 26, 2017, our Collaborative hosted a panel to promote vocations to the priesthood.
-Led by Father Daniel Hennessey, Vocation Director for the Archdiocese of Boston, the panel also included Deacon John Cronin and Corey Bassett-Tirrell, both seminarians at Pope St. John XXIII National Seminary in Weston, as well as Francis Pham, a former Cistercian monk who served as a Pastoral Associate at our Lynnfield Catholic Collaborative for three years as he continued his journey to diocesan priesthood.
+On February 26, 2017, our parish hosted a panel to promote vocations to the priesthood.
+Led by Father Daniel Hennessey, Vocation Director for the Archdiocese of Boston, the panel also included Deacon John Cronin and Corey Bassett-Tirrell, both seminarians at Pope St. John XXIII National Seminary in Weston at the time, as well as Francis Pham, a former Cistercian monk who served as a Pastoral Associate at St. Maria Goretti and Our Lady of the Assumption Churches for three years as he continued his journey to diocesan priesthood.

 Supporting Seminarians in Formation